ibmresilient/resilient-community-apps/fn_reaqta/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**IBM SOAR app bidirectional synchronization and functions for ReaQta**
+**IBM SOAR app bidirectional synchronization and functions for QRadar EDR**

  ![screenshot: main](./doc/screenshots/main.png)

-Bidirectional synchronization of ReaQta Alerts to IBM SOAR.
+Bidirectional synchronization of QRadar EDR (formally known as ReaQta) Alerts to IBM SOAR.

   Additional functions exists to list and kill endpoint processes, isolate the endpoint and synchronize notes and close events.